AAlhendi1707/countToFPKM/README.md

    [Picard](https://broadinstitute.github.io/picard/command-line-overview.html#CollectInsertSizeMetrics)
    using CollectInsertSizeMetrics.

 The `fpkmheatmap()` provides user with a quick and reliable way to generate FPKM heatmap plot of the highly variable features in RNA-Seq dataset.
-Bydefault using Pearson correlation - 1 to measure the distance between features, and Spearman correlation -1 for clustering of samples.
 It takes an FPKM numeric matrix which can be obtained using `fpkm()` as input.
+By default using Pearson correlation - 1 to measure the distance between features, and Spearman correlation -1 for clustering of samples.
 Log10 transformation of (FPKM+1) is applied (by default) to make variation similar across orders of magnitude.
 It then using the var() function to identify the highly variable features to create the heatmap plot using the Heatmap() function from the 'ComplexHeatmap' package.

 ## Installation
 ```r